Skip to main content

 FOR SPORTS ENTHUSIASTS:

-In the immediate vicinity is the Park Sports and Recreation Centre, which offers many opportunities for sports and recreation.
-Among other things, the ŠRC Park offers an outdoor basketball court, an outdoor multipurpose playground, a hockey and tennis court, a climbing house, playgrounds for children of different ages, as well as a running track and an outdoor fitness center.
-From 4 November 2021, a new Pumptrack, a track for all enthusiasts on wheels, skateboards and roller skates, is available next to the Slovenske Konjice Sports Hall.
+In the immediate vicinity is the Park Sports and Recreation Centre, which offers numerous opportunities for sports and recreation.
+Among other facilities, the ŠRC Park offers an outdoor basketball court, an outdoor multipurpose playground, a hockey and tennis court, a climbing house, playgrounds for children of various ages, a running track and an outdoor fitness center.
+From November 4, 2021, a new Pumptrack – a track for enthusiasts on wheels, skateboards and roller skates – has been available next to the Slovenske Konjice Sports Hall.

 Baronvaj